AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::PrepayInstance.md

       "Type": "String",
       "Description": "Display name of the instance, [2, 128] English or Chinese characters, must start with a letter or Chinese in size, can contain numbers, '_' or '.', '-'"
     },
+    "DeploymentSetId": {
+      "Type": "String",
+      "Description": "Deployment set ID."
+    },
     "InternetMaxBandwidthOut": {
       "Type": "Number",
       "Description": "Set internet output bandwidth of instance.
 Unit is Mbps(Mega bit per second).
 Range is [0,200].
-Default is 1.
-While the property is not 0, public ip will be assigned for instance.", "MinValue": 0,
+Default is 1.While the property is not 0, public ip will be assigned for instance.", "MinValue": 0,
       "MaxValue": 200,
       "Default": 1